Executive MBA

 Semester Notes:

-- One week break between Fall sessions A and B: October 12-18, 2026.
+- There is a one week break between Fall sessions A and B.

-Spring Semester Two - January 7 to April 25, 2027
+Spring Semester Two - January to April/May

-Spring Semester, Session A courses: January 7 - February 7, 2027 (4.5 credits)
+Spring Semester, Session A courses: January - February (4.5 credits)

 Applied Financial Management II (1.5 credits)